SWORDOps/SWORDINTELLIGENCE/README.md

 ### Core Focus Areas

+- **Threat Actor Hunter**: I will find your target,i will dissect their life,TTP's and ssomehow become their best friend right up until the door gets kicked down...no target too much give the right pay.
-- **Cyber Threat Intelligence**: APT tracking, nation-state operations, infrastructure analysis , focus on APT-41 in particular.
+- **Cyber Threat Intelligence**: APT tracking, nation-state operations, infrastructure analysis , focus on APT-41 in particular they seem to be very fond of me even burnt 11 0days trying to hit me.
-- **Counter-Narcotics Intelligence**: Fighting synthetic opioid supply chains (fentanyl, nitazenes)
+- **Counter-Narcotics Intelligence**: Fighting synthetic opioid supply chains and other components of the chemical warfare PRC program..at the same time i liase with chinese labs encouraging safer drugs.
-- **Web3 & Crypto Crime**:asset tracking , ransomware negotiator , sanctioned red team ops
+- **Web3 & Crypto Crime**:asset tracking and detainment given the right budget ill do it myself, ransomware negotiator andasset recovery , sanctioned red team ops all the way up to nation state level with the paperwork.
-- **Executive Protection**: UHNWI and C-suite cyber security (OPSEC, identity fragmentation , cybersecurity)
+- **Executive Protection**: UHNWI and C-suite cyber security (OPSEC, identity fragmentation , cybersecurity)...having had my own identiy and full passport etc leaked by the PRC i know how to handle this.
-- **Bespoke Services**: Variety of services on inquiry from logistics,laboratory design to private jet charter
+- **Bespoke Services**: Variety of services on inquiry from logistics,laboratory design to private jet charter just ask...maybe i can even get you on a phone call with john mcaffee for your virus problem who knows.

 ---

-## 🏗️ Technical Stack
+## 🏗️ Technical Stack(OK i showed off a tiny bit)

 ### Frontend
 - **Framework**: Next.js 15 (App Router)